Quick Start Guide

 Property Replication

-Add the following logic to BP_ThirdPersonCharacter to save the EMovementMode state as a replicated variable.
-Name the variable CurrentMovementMode and set the replication setting to RepNotifiy
+Add the following logic to BP_ThirdPersonCharacter to randomly create and save a new color for the character when the P key is pressed.
+Name the Linear color variable Paint Tint and set the replication setting to RepNotify

 Adding a Physics Object